-The purpose of the DEI Core Council is to provide input, insight, feedback, and guidance on our Diversity, Equity, and Inclusivity commitments and initiatives as we strive to enhance our intent of being the workplace of choice for achievers with heart.
+The purpose of our DEI Core Council is to provide input, insight, feedback, and guidance on our DEI initiatives as we strive to enhance our intent of being the workplace of choice for achievers with heart.
 This multi-disciplinary council is comprised of approximately 35 associates from across our organization.
-During fiscal 2022, the DEI Core Council focused on hiring and promotion opportunities, and building cultural competence.
+During fiscal 2023, the DEI Core Council focused on building cultural competence through multiple initiatives, including structured learning circles, a method of action learning, a company-wide book study to create a shared and safe learning environment, and panel discussions led by internal subject matter experts.
+These experiences allow associates to step out as leaders in topics they are interested in or care about, furthering our culture of belonging and reinforcing our talent pipeline.